Actively Recruiting

 - Mixed urinary incontinence or urge-dominant symptoms

-- Pelvic organ prolapse stage greater than II according to POP-Q system
+- Pelvic organ prolapse stage greater than II according to the POP-Q system

 - Neurological disorders affecting bladder function such as multiple sclerosis or spinal cord injury

-- Active urinary tract infection or recurrent urinary tract infections (3 or more in past 12 months)
+- Active urinary tract infection or recurrent UTI (3 or more infections in the past 12 months)

-- Pregnant or planning to become pregnant within next 12 months
+- Pregnant or planning to become pregnant within the next 12 months

-- Severe comorbid conditions including uncontrolled diabetes, active malignancy, or pelvic radiotherapy
+- Severe comorbid conditions like uncontrolled diabetes, active cancer, or pelvic radiotherapy

 - Use of medications that significantly affect bladder function such as anticholinergics or diuretics